effectfully-ou/haskell-challenges/h7-shortest-longest/README.md

 ]
 ```

-among which the shortest ones are
+among which and after concatenation the shortest ones are

 ```haskell
 ["ab", "de", "yz"]